 - Tap the Sound Amplifier app .

-Sound Amplifier is already installed on Pixel 4, 3a, and 3 phones.
-To get started, follow these steps:
+Sound Amplifier is already installed on Pixel 3 and above.

 - Open your device's Settings app .

-- Connect wired or Bluetooth headphones to your device.
+- Connect wired or wireless headphones to your device.

 Change Sound Amplifier settings

-You can change the loudness and tuning levels to adjust to your current environment.
+You can change the noise reduction and boost levels to fit your current environment.

-With Bluetooth headphones, sound might be delayed or lower quality.
-To improve the sound quality and reduce the delay, try these steps:
+Important: With some Bluetooth headphones, sound might be delayed or lower quality.
+For improved sound quality, try a different set or switch to wired headphones.

-- Use Sound Amplifier as a remote microphone.
-Place your phone near a TV or speaker, then use your Bluetooth headphones.
+You can use Sound Amplifier to play video and audio on your device.
+You can also adjust the sound from music or videos you play on your device.
+This option is available for Pixel phones with Android 10.
+Learn how to check and update your Android version.Tip: You can also use Sound Amplifier as a remote microphone: Place your phone near a TV or speaker, then use your Bluetooth headphones.
 You’ll hear audio in your headphones while the sound remains at a comfortable volume for others.

 For more help with Android Accessibility, contact the Google Disability Support team.